Daniel-KM/Omeka-S-module-DataTypeRdf/README.md

 TODO
 ----

-- Simplify search ([Omeka S issue #1241]).
+- [ ] Simplify search ([Omeka S issue #1241]).
+- [ ] Manage inline maximization of html for ckeditor.
-- Add xsd:token or a derivative for standard or custom enumerations (language, etc.).
+- [ ] Add xsd:token or a derivative for standard or custom enumerations (language, etc.).
-- Manage restrictions via the resource templates (default value for boolean, default tokens, css for html, xsl for xml…).
+- [ ] Manage restrictions via the resource templates (default value for boolean, default tokens, css for html, xsl for xml…).